Submission Closed June 30, 2020

 As of February 2018, the Dorothy Doughty Research Grant is no longer available as there have been no applications in many years.
 Instead, the Education Scholarships have been renamed the Dorothy Doughty Education Scholarships, with increased funding to support additional members.

-BSN, RN, CWON
+BSN, RN, CWCN

 BSN, RN, CWOCN